vijaybalebail/Python-fullstack-development/Python_fullstack/DockerBasics.md

 ## Q: Can we have Oracle Database as a Docker Application.

 A : Yes, you can.
-However, for production environments that needs scalability, performance, High availability, it is recommended to run the DB on a separate server and connect to the middle tier which in Docker.
-Unlike most of the database, Oracle Database has has scalability, performance, availability and consolidated features of several specialized database like JSON DB, XML DB, Graph DB, spatial and analytical DB.
-Oracle Cloud offers several flavors of database which is ideal to integrate with applications in docker container as well.
+However, for production environments that needs scalability, performance, high availability, it is recommended to run the DB on a separate server and connect to the middle tier which in Docker.
+Unlike most of the database, Oracle Database has scalability, performance, availability and consolidated features of several specialized database like JSON DB, XML DB, Graph DB, spatial and analytical DB, Memory Cache, InMemory DB, ML DB , etc. Oracle even provides Oracle database images or dockerfiles to quickly run it as a application..

 Oracle pluggable database features like isolation, rapid cloning, easy upgrades compliments Applications in the middle tier.